CodeAbbey/src/README.md

 Then copy files there and setup database.
 For managing database there should be `PHPMyAdmin` web tool in the LAMPP packet - make use of it and generally follow instructions for shared hosting given above.

+### Customization

+It is natural that after your deploy succeeds and you see the website running with joy, you may want to change its name, title and some general fragments.
+This is what we call "customization".
+What makes customization a bit tedious, is that you want to keep compatibility with the original sources, so that when "upstream" repository updates, you can update your site in as simple way as possible.

+This means that simply starting tweaking all files carelessly may be not exactly what you want - with the first update you'll inadvertently override half of your changes!

+We are trying to simplify this for you and by now this is achieved with the following:

+- you need not modify file `conf.php` in the root, instead just drop along it the similar file named `cust_conf.php` and put your real secrets and settings here (feel free to remove all lines that do not differ, these files are loaded one after another); of course you should never commit your file with real secrets to any public repository etc!
+- find settings with project name, webpage general title, site author etc in the `conf.php` - and update them to your taste and needs (of course, again do it in `cust_conf.php`).
+- if you want to replace some `fragments` files, just copy them with some new name (e.g. copy `main_bottomnote.html` to `main_bottomextra.html`, then go to configuration file and find array `custFrag`, put replacement here, e.g. `'main_bottomnote' => 'main_bottomextra'`, then make any changes in this new fragment file instead; also you can use empty name if you want some fragment to be removed (by default it happens to `adblock` fragment).